githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/wLEIYeeAsKo.jpg"
     },
     {
-        "name": "Haunted Home Ownership",
-        "description": "Join Richard, Daryl, Shannon, Joey, and Vivian as they make a game about lawn maintenance and ghosts.
-This stream gives some examples of how to make signs and NPCs in tilemap games, as well as custom dialogs!", "youTubeId": "uIhsNahi8Q8",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/uIhsNahi8Q8.jpg"
-    },
-    {
         "name": "Sucromon (Part 2)",
         "description": "Join Daryl, Joey, Vivian, and Shannon as they continue the Sucromon monster collecting game!
 We'll be finishing this game over the course of this week so make sure you stay tuned!", "youTubeId": "Mb7nDODcY3Q",